How To Setup Laravel In Docker Container

 It will start the nginx server, mysql server, phpmyadmin.

-If it you face any issues related to yarn then merely install the yarn and rerun the docker-compose command.
+If you face any issues related to yarn, then merely install the yarn and rerun the docker-compose command.

 You can list your running containers using the following command.

 Also, you can restart your containers using the following command.